 Driven by a desire to support hardworking directors who work to bring out the best in their ensembles, Trotta has developed keynotes that connect conductors to the educational and artistic goals that drew them to the profession in the first place.
 “Your Perfect Choir,” “Developing Artistry,” and “Empowering Ensembles” create experiences that connect people to the power of music and its ability transcend barriers and teach us more about each other and ourselves.

 An ardent advocate for under-resourced and overworked arts organizations, Trotta has pioneered the development of the consortium model of commissioning.
 As a result, the opportunity to premiere a major work for choir and orchestra is now within reach for more choirs than ever before.
-The Carnegie Hall premiere of the inaugural work, Seven Last Words, was heralded as a “modern classic.”
-Passionate about removing barriers to new music and artistic excellence, Trotta’s “Win a Free Commission” initiative allows any choir the opportunity to have a work written for them at no cost to the ensemble.
+Passionate about removing barriers to new music and artistic excellence, Trotta has created and funded a new initiative that distributes grants to choir directors and scholarships to future choral directors.

-When he is not traveling for guest conducting and composer residencies, Dr. Trotta spends his time at the beach in Red Bank, New Jersey where he lives with his wife Rachel and his daughter Gabriella.
+When he is not traveling for guest conducting or composer residencies, Dr. Trotta resides in the New York City metro area and spends his time at the beach in New Jersey with his wife Rachel and his daughter Gabriella.